heartpawit/epl-predictor/README.md

 ## Introduction

-We propose a novel approach to predict football match results which depends only on Facebook public comments and does not require previous statistics that may include expensive access or require intensive feature engineering.
+We propose a novel approach to predict football match results which depends only on Facebook public comments posted *before* the match starts and does not require previous statistics that may include expensive access or require intensive feature engineering.

 ## Dataset